soudk/indico-json-to-latex/README.md

 # indico-json-to-latex
-Python scripts to go form Indico's JSON format to latex formatting for an abstract booklet.
+Python scripts to go form Indico's JSON format to latex formatting for a conference abstract booklet.

 ## Dependencies
 The python libraries to be installed, e.g. via `pip install ...`